Gabriel-Lacorte/Gabriel-Lacorte/README.md

 ### 📚 About Me

 **Hello**!
-I'm Gabriel Lacorte, a 13-year-old backend developer with 2 years of programming experience.
+I'm Gabriel Lacorte, a backend developer with 2 years of programming experience.
-Currently, my main programming language is Python, and my focus is on learning Data Science and Web Development.
+Currently, my main programming language is Python and C#, and my focus is on learning Data Science and Game dev.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------